aws-solutions-library-samples/aws-insurancelake-etl/resources/full_deployment_guide.md

    ```

 1. Expected outputs:
-   1. In your terminal, you see
+   1. In your terminal, you see:

    ```bash
    ✅  Environment aws://deployment_account_id/us-east-2 bootstrapped.